oroinc/documentation/user_guide/activities_tasks.rst

    The form has the same fields as the "Add Task" form.
 The "Assigned to" field value is the user you have chosen, and it cannot be edited.

-For example, we also need Ellen Rowell to find a new contact at the Cal Stereo, where Mr. Jeffrey Maynard used to work.
+For example, we also need Ellen Rowell to find a new contact at Cal Stereo, where Mr. Jeffrey Maynard used to work.
 The task has no specific due date, but its priority is high.

 .. image:: ./img/activities/assign_task.png